drewswaycool/react-cats/README.md

 ## React Cats

->This was just a quick experiment making use of the catsaas api created by kevinbalicot@gmail.com
+>This was just a quick experiment making use of the catsaas api created by @kevinbalicot

 Demo: